kyma-project/eventing-manager/hack/e2e/README.md

    make e2e
    ```

-### Make targets
+### Run a single test phase

-The following make targets are also available to run a single test phase:
+If you want to run only a single test phase, use the following make targets:

 - `make e2e-setup` - creates an Eventing CR and verifies that all the required resources are provisioned by the eventing-manager.
 If an Eventing CR already exists in the cluster, then it will only update the CR if the `spec.backend.type` is different from the backend configured for tests.
 - `make e2e-eventing-setup` - prepares Subscription CR(s) and deploys a subscriber to be used in subscriptions as a sink.
 It does not update the Subscription CR(s) if they already exist.